bbrzycki/setigen/docs/source/basics.rst

 The profile :func:`~setigen.funcs.f_profiles.multiple_gaussian_f_profile`,
 generates a symmetric signal with three Gaussians; one main signal and two smaller signals on either side.
-This is mostly a demonstration that :code:`f_profile` functions can be composite, and you can create custom functions like this (:doc:`advanced.rst`).
+This is mostly a demonstration that :code:`f_profile` functions can be composite, and you can create custom functions like this (`Advanced`_).

 .. code-block:: Python